On Choosing the Poems

 We discussed this poem in the February 5-11 post on Meter, focusing on how metrical form and variation enhance the narrative of the poem.
 It is an example of the second most frequent form in Dickinson’s canon, the short meter of quatrains of 6686 syllables rhyming abcb.
 Other notable poems in this form during this period are: “It would have starved a Gnat” (F444), “They shut me up in Prose”(F445), “The Heart asks Pleasure first” (F588), and “Essential Oils – are wrung –” (F772).

 As we noted in the earlier post, the form achieves a comic effect and provides concrete details of the natural world the poet observes closely, as an allegory for the human world, according to some commentators.
 The short lines, elaborated by the longer 3rd line, combine directness with a fable-like quality.
 But what does this fable tell us?
 If we focus on the bird, the message is unsettling.
 The speaker wants to enter the bird’s world, even identify with him: drinking from “a dew” in “a convenient grass” suggest the scaled down perspective of a bird.
-But her appearance in his world is frightening, as the speaker describes in stanza 3.
+But the human appearance in the bird's world is frightening, as the speaker describes in stanza 3.